snowplow/marketing-attribution-accelerator/content/next_steps/next_steps_1.md

 Now you can run fractribution analysis on your own data that has been modeled by the snowplow_web package.
 If you need to, you can update the conversion start and end dates, and any other variables that may have changed (see [Modeling: Set up and run dbt package](/accelerators/fractribution/modeling/modeling_1/) and [Modeling: Create Fractribution report table](/accelerators/fractribution/modeling/modeling_2/) for a refresher on these variables).

 For the example, channel spend has been set at 10000 per channel.
-To modify this to use your own data, you will need to modify this script `[dbt_project_name]/dbt_packages/fractribution/models/snowflake/s_channel_spend.sql` to join the channel names to your ad spend per channel for the given window, e.g. (a simplified example):
+To modify this to use your own data, you will need to copy the channel_spend.sql macro from `[dbt_project_name]/dbt_packages/fractribution/macros/channel_spend.sql` and add it to your own dbt project's macros folder.
+Update the sql in this macro to join the channel names to your ad spend per channel for the given window, e.g. (a simplified example):

 ```
 WITH channels AS (
-    SELECT ARRAY_AGG(DISTINCT channel) AS c FROM {{ ref('s_channel_counts') }}
+    SELECT ARRAY_AGG(DISTINCT channel) AS c FROM {{ ref('channel_counts') }}
 ),
 ad_spend AS (
     SELECT